waseem-code7/Ruby---Custom/README.md

 # 🐒 Monkey Patching Ruby's Array Class

-This project demonstrates **monkey patching** in Ruby by adding several custom methods to the built-in `Array` class.
+This project demonstrates **monkey patching** in Ruby by adding several custom (existing method implementation) methods to the built-in `Array` class.
 The new methods mimic or enhance native behavior, as well as introduce some algorithmic functionality like binary search.

 ## 📦 Features